fetchai/cosmpy/docs/low-level-api.md

 tx.wait_to_complete()
 ```

-The available high-level helper functions provided by cosmpy can be found by browsing for instance
+The available high-level helper functions provided by CosmPy can be found by browsing for instance
 [the aerial client package](https://github.com/fetchai/cosmpy/blob/master/cosmpy/aerial/client/__init__.py).

 ## Low Level API